Evangeline Anderson-Rajkumar: Early life and education

-In the year 1984, Anderson-Rajkumar joined the United Theological College, Bengaluru and enrolled herself for pursuing the degree of Bachelor of Divinity (BD).
-She later left for Sweden in the year 1987 and pursued a one-year programme of the Church of Sweden in Gothenburg.
+In 1984, Anderson-Rajkumar joined the United Theological College, Bengaluru and enrolled herself for pursuing the degree of Bachelor of Divinity (BD).
+She later left for Sweden in 1987 and pursued a one-year programme of the Church of Sweden in Gothenburg.

-Research studies and lecturership

-Post-graduate

-Anderson-Rajkumar later returned to India in 1988 and pursued the degree of Master of Theology M. Th. in the discipline of theology in the Tamil Nadu Theological Seminary, Madurai and completed it by 1990.
+Anderson-Rajkumar returned to India in 1988 and pursued a Master of Theology in the discipline of theology in the Tamil Nadu Theological Seminary, Madurai, completing it by 1990.
+Later, Anderson-Rajkumar enrolled as a doctoral candidate at the South Asia Theological Research Institute (SATHRI) in Bengaluru and earned the doctoral degree of Doctor of Theology (ThD) in the discipline of Feminist Theology.

-Lecturership
+Career

 Serampore College, the constituent college of the Senate of Serampore College, Serampore, West Bengal invited her to be on its faculty.
 Accepting the offer, Anderson-Rajkumar left for Serampore in the year 1990 and taught Theology and Ethics.
 She later left for doctoral studies to Bengaluru in 1994.

-Doctoral studies

-Later, Anderson-Rajkumar enrolled as a doctoral candidate at the South Asia Theological Research Institute (SATHRI) in Bengaluru and earned the doctoral degree of Doctor of Theology (ThD) in the discipline of Feminist Theology.

-Professorship

-The United Theological College, Bengaluru, Anderson-Rajkumar's alma mater invited Anderson-Rajkumar to join as a member of its faculty.
-Since then, Anderson-Rajkumar had been teaching theology to the students there.
+Anderson-Rajkumar's alma mater, the United Theological College, Bengaluru, invited her to join as a member of its faculty.
+Since then, Anderson-Rajkumar had taught theology there.